Why does rage happen?

 When you are in a calmer state of mind, it’s time to look at what you may be angry about.
 Rarely are we truly angry about the thing that’s happening when the flash of rage occurs.

 The issues that women tackle at midlife are challenging and can cause a woman to question herself, her choices, her identity, and her possible future.
-These are big and deeply rooted issues around energy levels, sexuality, attractiveness, mental acuity, ability to compete with younger colleagues, and perceived opinions of others.
+These are big and deeply rooted issues around attractiveness, mental acuity, and perceived opinions of others.

 However, women are discouraged from expressing negative emotions, especially in the work environment.
 This is related to the “likeability bind” that women are in.
-So, rage is waaaaaay out of the continuum of options!
-As a result, women repress a lot of feelings of frustration, disappointment, irritation, sadness and confusion – only to have them erupt later, when they’re in a “safe” place for their rage.
+So, rage is way out of the continuum of options!
+As a result, women repress a lot of feelings of frustration, disappointment, irritation, sadness, and confusion.

-Midlife can also resurface unresolved issues from other aspects of your life – issues with family, relationships, career, and friendships – that keep your vulnerabilities alive and ready to pounce.
+Midlife can also resurface unresolved issues from other aspects of your life that keep your vulnerabilities ready to pounce.

 You can get control of your rage

 Know this: You can reclaim control!
-Take the time to face and deal with any underlying issues and resolve them, because when a difficult situation catches you off-guard and triggers your emotions, your hormonal “party” can light your fuse in an instant.
+Take the time to face and deal with any underlying issues and resolve them.
+Because when a difficult situation triggers your emotions, your hormonal “party” can light your fuse in an instant.
 Whether you snuff it out or blow up is (mostly) up to you.